dxd - dynax driver framework 2.6.0d221

 const snd_t & operator<< (const snd_t &snd)

-pipe (const std::string &id, decltype(listen)&&listen={}, const ::DWORD(&access)[4]=access::dflt)
+pipe (const std::string &id, decltype(listen)::listeners &&listeners={}, const ::DWORD(&access)[4]=access::dflt)

-virtual void read () noexcept try
+virtual void read (std::stop_token stop_token) noexcept try

 void run () try